 - Once again, do not procrastinate: NOW is the time to plan - before you get sick.
 Make sure you and your family will be taken care of and do not try to scramble at the last minute!

+We are now doing phone conferences and "Zoom" meetings whenever and whereever possible so we can maintain social distancing.
+We generally only get togther for signing meetings only and we take proper precautions at that time.
 We hope everyone reading this does well, stays safe, that the coronavirus moves on and does as little damage as possible and that a vaccine is developed as soon as possible.

 If you want to learn more about creating your own estate plan, please feel free to download my free book, The Top 20 Rules for Protecting Your Florida Estate.
 As ever, if you want help with your own estate plan, we are glad to help you in these difficult times.